mplodowski/seomanager-plugin-public/README.md

 You can edit robots.txt file and .htaccess file.

 > Editing .htaccess file may break your site if not set up properly, so proceed with caution.

-### Import

-Plugin allows to import default meta title and meta description from CMS Pages, RainLab.Pages and RainLab.Blog records with one click.
-In backend area go to *Settings -> SEO -> Import SEO*.
+This can be restricted by setting user permission.

 ## SEO fields